Functions

 Interaction timeout

-Stacks have a timeout value.
+Journeys have a timeout value.
 The default is 300 seconds (equating to 5 minutes).
 If a user takes longer that 5 minutes to respond to a request for input (for example a question from ask()

 You can change the timeout to any value that makes sense to you.
 Timeout values need to be specified in seconds.